loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/tenant-observability/README.md

 - Promtail
 - a small sample workload that emits logs and exposes Prometheus metrics

+Grafana also comes with a small default dashboard so the demo is usable immediately after sync.

 The important part is the deployment model:

 1. the `tenant-observability-vcluster` template creates a tenant vCluster